Hereditary carrier: Carriers in gonosomal inheritances

 Gonosomal recessive genes are also passed on by carriers.
 The term is used in human genetics in cases of hereditary traits in which the observed trait lies on the female sex chromosome, the X chromosome.
+These are sex-linked genes.
 The carriers are always women.
+Women have two homologous sex chromosomes (XX).
 Men cannot be carriers because they only have one X chromosome.
-The Y chromosome is not a really homologous chromosome.
-For this reason, the genetic make-up of the observed trait is not twofold.
-If a man has a certain recessive genetic disposition on his X chromosome, this is called hemizygot and it gets phenotypically expressed.
-Also a recessive genetic disposition on his Y chromosome - also hemizygot - can come to expression, because there is no homologous chromosome with an allele, which could overlay it.
-If there is no genetic information on the Y chromosome for a certain trait, the effect of the Y is neutral and the allele on his X chromosome, which would be recessive in a heterozygous woman, can now alone come to expression.
+If a man has a certain recessive genetic disposition on his X chromosome, this is called hemizygous and it gets phenotypically expressed.

+Although the Y chromosome is not a really homologous chromosome and carries relatively little genetic information compared to X chromosomes, a genetic component on the Y chromosome can come to expression because there is no homologous chromosome with an allele which could overlay it.

-Women have two homologous sex chromosomes (XX).
-Therefore, women can be carriers of X-linked genes.
-Examples of traits inherited via the X chromosome are color blindness and the most common hereditary form of Haemophilia.
-Men are affected much more often than women.
+Examples of traits inherited via the X chromosome are color blindness and the most common hereditary form of haemophilia which therefore affect men much more often than women.